dost-onelab/ulims/README.md

         directory.

         A new database has been added for the Referral Module.
 Create new database `onelabdb` and import ulims/protected/data/onelabdb.sql.
-Select onelabdb and execute the for sets of commands in the ulims/protected/data/onelabdb_views.txt
+Select onelabdb and execute the four sets of commands in the ulims/protected/data/onelabdb_views.txt

 FILE PERMISSIONS